embaboy30/Makasora/README.md

 # Makasora
-What we user for na ginagamit natin
+What we use for na ginagamit natin